ajvanderhorst/PhysicsCapstoneGW/Classes.md

 * Guest lecture by an industry career coach for STEM students at the university's Career Services office, focused on what skills to highlight in applications, how to conduct a job search, and how to prepare for interviews, with various online resources (at the university, nationally, and internationally)

 **Class 11**
-* Guest lecture at the university's Career Services office, focused on the most relevant facilities, resources and services offered to students.
+* Guest lecture by an industry career coach for STEM students at the university's Career Services office, focused on the most relevant facilities, resources and services offered to students.